joeynaor/writeups/2019-12-01_Vulnhub_Os-hackNos-1.md

 Looks like the server hosts a version of [Drupal CMS](https://www.drupal.org/) on `http://ctf/drupal`.
 The first thing that comes to my mind is trying **Drupalgeddon1/2/3** exploits.

-Let's launch `Metasploit` and try to use of of those exploits:
+Let's launch `Metasploit` and try to use those exploits:
 ```bash
 msf5 > search drupal